hammedmhd/FrogPond/README.md

 - Birth / death

 Remember, there is no right or wrong way to complete this test, so the above features are not necessarily required.
+They could also be completely ignored and you can do something else entirely :)

 ## Things to Note